MicrosoftDocs/dynamics365smb-docs/business-central/shopify/scenarios.md

 7. Select **Deny** in the **Default Inventory Policy**.
 8. Enable the **Auto Create Unknown Customers** toggle.
 9. Fill in the **Customer Template Code** field with appropriate template.
 10. Fill in the **Shipping Cost Account**, the **Tip Account** with revenue account.
-For example, in US use *40100*.
+For example, in the US use *40100*.
 11. Enable the **Auto Create Orders** toggle.

 Configure location mapping:

 1. Choose the **Locations** action to open **Shopify Shop Locations**.
 2. Choose the **Get Shopify Locations** action to import all locations defined in the Shopify.
-3. Fill in *''|EAST|MAIN* the **Location Filter**.
+3. In the **Location Filter**, enter *''|EAST|MAIN*.
 4. Deselect toggle from the **Disabled** field to enable inventory sync for selected Shopify location.

-## Walk-through: Start selling products online
+## Walkthrough: Start selling products online

 ### Scenario

-Let's say, you want to try Shopify as an online store without spending much time on setting up things, especially because you already maintain your items in [!INCLUDE[prod_short](../includes/prod_short.md)] properly.
-Once you launched your Shopify online store, you immediately get new customers, who are happy and satisfied with your shop and their buying experience.
+Let's say, that you want to try Shopify as an online store without spending much time on setting up things, especially because you already maintain your items in [!INCLUDE[prod_short](../includes/prod_short.md)] properly.
+Once you launch your Shopify online store, you immediately get new customers, who are happy and satisfied with your shop and their buying experience.
 So, they decide to leave some tips at checkout.

 ### Steps